Michael-Regan03/2024-CA326-mregan-lifelens/technical_manual/technical_manual.md

 # 1. Introduction
 ## 1.1.
 OverView
-Lifelens is a web application that visualises its user's life-log data and based on that data alongside other user data, the system predicts the user's current risk of 10 chronic illnesses.
+Life Lens is a web application that helps its user's extract meaningful insight from their lifelog data through visualisations.
+It also uses that lifelog data alongside user information to run a chronic illness risk assessments of 10 diffrent chronic illnesses ranking the user either 'low-risk', 'mid-risk' or 'high-risk' of each illness.
+In this way Life Lens can be used to help its users prevent chronic illness and maintain good health.

 # 2. System Architecture